Kitware/vtk-book/VTKBook/08Chapter8.md

 ### Unstructured Topology

 In [Chapter 5 - Data Representation](05Chapter5) we described data representations for the unstructured dataset types vtkPolyData and vtkUnstructuredGrid.
+Lets dig deeper into the way the data is stored.
+An unstructured data is composed of points, connectivity and types.
+Points is of type vtkPoints and contains the coordinates of each point in the grid.
+Connectivity is of type vtkCellArray and contains the point ids of each cell in the grid.
+Types is of type vtkUnsignedCharArray and contains the type of each cell in the grid.

+One specific type of cell, vtkPolyhedron, requires more complex structures to store information about faces their location.
+Faces is a vtkCellArray and contains the point ids of each polyhedron faces, so its size is neither the number of points or the number of cells, but the number of polyhedron faces.
+Face locations is a vtkCellArray and contains the face ids, as they are stored in faces, for each of the cells in the grid.
+For mixed grids, the faces locations contains empty entries for non polyhedron cells.

 Close examination of this data structure reveals that operations to retrieve topological adjacency are inefficient.
-In fact, to implement any operation to retrieve vertex, edge, or face neighbors requires a search of the cell array, resulting in O(n) time complexity.
-This is unacceptable for all but the smallest applications, since any algorithm traversing the cell array and retrieving adjacency information is at a minimum O(n2).
+In fact, to implement any operation to retrieve vertex, edge, or face neighbors requires a search of the cell array, resulting in O(N) time complexity.
+This is very expensive for all but the smallest applications, since any algorithm traversing the cell array and retrieving adjacency information is at a minimum O(N^2).

 The reason for this inefficiency is that the data representation is a "downward" hierarchy ({ref}`Figure 8-34 <Figure-8-34>`(b)).
 That is, given a cell we can quickly determine the topological features lower in the topological hierarchy such as faces, edges, and points.
 However, given a face, edge, or point we must search the cell array to determine the owning cells.
 To improve the efficiency of this data representation, we must introduce additional information into the hierarchy that allows "upward" hierarchy traversal (similar to that shown in {ref}`Figure 8-34 <Figure-8-34>`(a)).